bkoz/elk-demo/README.md

 ```

 Use the OpenShift client to deploy the Kibana container with.
 The ```ELASTICSEARCH_URL``` variable gets set to
 the Kubernetes serivce name of the ElasticSearch database.
+This allows the Kibana pod to **discover** the
+ElasticSearch service.

 ```
 oc new-app docker.elastic.co/kibana/kibana:6.0.1 -e ELASTICSEARCH_URL=http://elasticsearch.elk.svc.cluster.local:9200